 - Ask: How was that for you?
 What techniques work well?
 Where else can we use those skills? - Read: Lobbyist registry December 2019 report.
-Who goes to the legislature to lobby? - do we want to be strategic about saying "Look at what we're doing!"? - campaign.
+Who goes to the legislature to lobby?

+- Private meetings: When is it better to schedule a private meeting and not frame as a larger day of action?
+When do we want to be strategic about saying "Look at what we're doing!"? - Direct Action: Some groups like to use action that is louder and more confrontational at different parts of a campaign.
 Check out Ruckus Society's Action Manual (see page 9) for a list of tactics that you can use.